srccircumflex/Simple-Rich-Trading-Journal/README.rst

 Nice to know
 ============

-- The project has so far only been tested on ``Mozilla Firefox 125.0.2`` under Linux.
+- The project has so far only been tested on ``Mozilla Firefox 125.0.2`` on Linux.

 - Before the log is (further) edited, large calculations should be completed.

 - When calculations are running, ``working...`` is displayed in the tab label.

 - The log is recalculated when a defined record is detected or changed.

+- Reload the page to reorder all the records.

 - Copy/paste functions are implemented but still buggy.